 Prior to final submission of the thesis, the thesis formatting must be reviewed.
-Guidelines for formatting the thesis are found on the College of Liberal Arts and Sciences webpage.
-Each semester there will be a deadline for this process that can be found on the Graduate School website.
+Guidelines for formatting the thesis are found on the Graduate School website.
+Each semester there will be a deadline for this process that can also be found on the Graduate School website.

-This deadline is typically three weeks prior to the deadline for defending a thesis, so it is likely that students will submit their theses for format review prior to the defense.
+This deadline is typically two weeks prior to the deadline for defending a thesis, so it is likely that students will submit their theses for format review prior to the defense.
 For review, submit an unbound draft (at least 2/3 complete) of the thesis to the Graduate School Office (1380 Lawrence St., Suite 1251).
 For further questions, please contact the Graduate School office at (303) 315-5829.